HeikoMamerow/elevatezoom/README.md

 ##Installing the plugin

-1. Download the master file and upload via the new plugin screen in your WordPress admin interface.
+1. Download the zip file (see button in right-hand margin >) and upload via the new plugin screen in your WordPress admin interface.
 2. Review the settings at Settings > elevateZoom and change as necessary

 ##Adding elevateZoom to single images